-(iii) The testimony of a survivor or victim is inherently credible survivor / victim in a case concerning Sections 376, 363, 366, and 368 of the Indian Penal Code, 1860.
+The Supreme Court has reiterated on several occasions that the testimony of a survivor or victim of sexual violence is inherently credible and should not be doubted merely due to incorrect assumptions that women seek to foist false cases against men or that women lie about having been raped.
+In State of Punjab v.
+Gurmit Singh, 17 the Supreme Court evaluated the testimony of the survivor / victim in a case concerning Sections 376, 363, 366, and 368 of the Indian Penal Code, 1860.
 The trial court had refused to accept the survivor / victim's testimony due to certain perceived inconsistencies.
 The Supreme Court examined and rebutted these perceived inconsistencies and further laid down certain guidelines for appreciating a survivor / victim's testimony: